noflo/noflo-tester/README.md

 ## Benefits

-* Provider easy JavaScript access to long-running NoFlo graphs
+* Provides easy JavaScript access to long-running NoFlo graphs
 * Reduces boilerplate to set up a component testbed.
 * Provides common high-level methods.
 * Provides low-level access to the component, ports and events.